Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 such as gender, age, etc. Where characteristics differ among evaluators (e.g. gender, age, location etc.), also give numbers for each subgroup.

-## Experimental design (Questions 3.3.1–3.3.8)
+## Experimental Design Questions 3.3.1–3.3.8

 Questions 3.3.1–3.3.8 record information about the experimental design of the evaluation experiment.

-## Question 3.3.1: Has the experimental design been preregistered?
+### Question 3.3.1: Has the experimental design been preregistered?
 If yes, on which registry?

 *What to enter in the text box*: State ‘Yes’ or ‘No’; if ‘Yes’ also give the name of the registry and a link to the registration page for the experiment.

-## Question 3.3.2: How are responses collected?
+### Question 3.3.2: How are responses collected?
 E.g. paper forms, online survey tool, etc.

 *What to enter in the text box*: Use this space to describe how you collected responses, e.g. paper forms, Google forms, SurveyMonkey, Mechanical Turk, CrowdFlower, audio/video recording, etc.

-## Question 3.3.3: What quality assurance methods are used?
+### Question 3.3.3: What quality assurance methods are used?
 Select all that apply.
 If none match, select ‘Other’ and describe.
-In all cases, provide details in the text box under ‘Other.’
+In all cases, provide details in the text box under ‘Other’.

 *Check-box options (select all that apply)*: